LizzyonGit/court_love/README.md

 ### User stories

+Closed milestones are under the **Issues** tab.
 See [project board](https://github.com/users/LizzyonGit/projects/6/views/1) for the agile methodology followed during this project and the end result.
-Implemented features in the **Done** column, future features and unfixed bugs in the **Won't do** column.
+Note that issues closed as *not planned* also appear in the **Done** column.

 #### As a site admin, I can:
 **Website layout milestone**